AIML-IfI/uccs-facerec-challenge/README.md

 ### Scoring

 This script produces the desired score file for the last evaluation phase, applicable for both face detection and identification evaluations.
+For smooth execution of this scoring process, it is essential to store the embeddings of the gallery and validation, as explained in the preceding section (face recognition).
-It initially reads gallery embeddings to establish enrollment, achieved by averaging 10 embeddings of the corresponding subject.
+This scoring initially reads gallery embeddings to establish enrollment, achieved by averaging 10 embeddings of the corresponding subject.
 Therefore, each subject is represented by an array with a shape of (1,512) in the enrollment.
 Following the enrollment, the script compares the embedding of each face in the probe images with those of 1000 subjects using cosine similarity.
 Finally, it writes each similarity score of every subject along with their detection results (confidence scores and bounding boxes) into a file.